Today we’re writing about how simple acts improve feedback loops, which has a compounding effect in development teams over time.

 A team at another client maintained a single legacy system that generated all of the revenue for the client.
 The client set up a separate team to develop a replacement system from a clean sheet design.
-Eventually one of us guided the new team in making small improvements - because, productivity and if you do a new thing using the same way of working as before, you’ll get the same outcome.
+Eventually one of us guided the new team in making small improvements.
 The original team saw this, and started allocating fourty percent of their time to improvements.
 After half a year, the original team was going so fast, that the company kept the ‘legacy’ product and repurposed the new development for another market.

 Further reading & watching

 When we sourced the Gandalf quote, there was a lively discussion on twitter around Ursula Le Guinn’s take on male magicians like Gandalf:

 The Gandalf model of wizardly power – the idea, dumbly replicated by J.K.
 Rowling’s Dumbledore, that asexual male mages hold the world in balance – was never compatible with Le Guin’s deep unease about overt expressions of power.